Genesis: Basic Immutable Truths for Public ServantsDownload Study

 The main verb created (bara in Greek) is singular, meaning Moses (the author of Genesis) was inspired by God to write that there is only one true God (cf. Deuteronomy 6:4).
 Polytheism is the belief in a plurality of gods.

 C. GOD IS NOT MATERIALISTIC

 For God to have created assumes the idea of ex nihilo or “out of nothing.”
-That is to say this passage knows nothing of preexisting material that evolved upward in terms of sophistication and intelligence.
-Conversely and declaratively, it is God who brought all matter into existence.
+That is to say, this passage indicates nothing of preexisting material that evolved upward in terms of sophistication and intelligence.
+Conversely and declaratively, God is the One Who brought all matter into existence.

 D. GOD IS NOT PANTHEISTIC